tasosx/tools4clj/README.md

 This is the **_go_ tools for clojure**.

-The _t4c_ installation produces two binaries that follow closely the functionality of **clojure/brew-install** command line scripts:
+The _tools4clj_ build produces two binaries that follow closely the functionality of **clojure/brew-install** command line scripts:
 - the `clojure` binary launcher of the official clojure tools, and
-- the `clj` binary, which uses `rlwrap` readline wrapper, for interactive repl use
+- the `clj` binary, which launches the official clojure tools within a `rlwrap` readline wrapper, intended for interactive repl use.

-Also, `clj --rebel` runs an extended version of clj that, instead of using `rlwrap`, it uses the terminal readline library **bhauman/rebel-readline**, giving a more polished look and feel.

-Note: on Windows *rebel* prompt, a long running function can not be stopped by Ctrl+C. Use the task manager...

-Although *rebel* extension looks great, it is a bit slow sometimes, so it may not always be the choice of heart.
-Thats why *rlwrap'ed clj* is the default.
+Plan is to keep this project up to date with _clojure/brew-install_ changes (focused on stable releases).

+Any requests/PRs for features are welcome, as long as they do not stray from the plan.

 Please, report any bugs at https://github.com/tasosx/tools4clj/issues, stating your platform, and steps to reproduce them, along with actual and expected results.

-Plan is to keep this project up to date with _clojure/brew-install_ changes.

-Any requests/PRs for features are welcome, as long as they do not stray from the plan.

 ## Why this?

 ### Is there something different compared to official clojure/clj tools?

+For a Go user:
-- An easy entrance to clojure world for go users.
+- An easy entrance to clojure world.
 If you are a go user you are one command line away from clojured happiness.

+For a Windows user:
-- Resolve Windows quoting differences.
-No need to think quotes-translation-for-Windows.
+- Resolve Windows (powershell/cmd/bash) quotes handling differences.
 One clojure/clj tools command to run anywhere.
-So pick a published deps cli example on the internet and run it directly on Windows (99% of the deps-cli clojure examples are directed to POSIX users anyways).
+So pick a published deps clj/clojure command line example on the internet and run it on Windows, with no need to change/escape the quotes.

+For any user:
+- Same update procedure to all supported platforms.
 - A pretty clojure repl.
 Use rebel when you want to view/display a prettier clojure dev UI.
-- Same and simple update procedure to all supported platforms.

 ### Is it only for Windows?